OFS/ofs.github.io/docs/hw/n6001/reference_manuals/ofs_fim/mnl_fim_ofs_n6001.md

 **13.3 HE-Null Overview**

 This module is a simple stub that is used to replace various HE and other blocks in the FIM whenever they are bypassed using the qsf compiler directive such as null_he_lb, null_he_hssi, null_he_mem and null_he_mem_tg.
-To find out more about these compiler directives, refer to the [Intel® FPGA Interface Manager Developer Guide: OFS for Intel® Agilex® PCIe Attach FPGAs].
+To find out more about these compiler directives, refer to the [Shell Developer Guide: OFS for Agilex® 7 PCIe Attach (P-tile, E-tile) FPGAs](https://ofs.github.io/ofs-2024.2-1/hw/n6001/dev_guides/fim_dev/ug_dev_fim_ofs_n6001/).

 **Table 13-1  HE-Null DFH**